JetBrains/intellij-sdk-docs/topics/basics/plugin_types.md

 * Specific code insight
 * Direct access to framework-specific functionality

-Refer to the [Struts 2 plugin](%gh-ij-plugins%/struts2) as an example of framework integration.
+Refer to the [IntelliJ-HCL](%gh-ij-plugins%/terraform) as an example of framework integration.
 More reference plugins can be found on [JetBrains Marketplace](https://plugins.jetbrains.com/search?orderBy=update%20date&shouldHaveSource=true&tags=Framework).

 ## Tool Integration